-On this day in 1940, Adolf Hitler surveys notable sites in the French capital, now German-occupied territory.
+On June 23, 1940, Adolf Hitler surveys notable sites in the French capital, now German-occupied territory.

 In his first and only visit to Paris, Hitler made Napoleon’s tomb among the sites to see.
 “That was the greatest and finest moment of my life,” he said upon leaving.
 Comparisons between the Fuhrer and Napoleon have been made many times: They were both foreigners to the countries they ruled (Napoleon was Italian, Hitler was Austrian); both planned invasions of Russia while preparing invasions of England; both captured the Russian city of Vilna on June 24; both had photographic memories; both were under 5 feet 9 inches tall, among other coincidences.